oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-reverse-proxy.md

 ![Direct communication with an API](https://raw.githubusercontent.com/thecloudnativewebapp/GoCloudNative.Bff/main/docs/gocloudnative.org/content/Concepts/diagrams/reverse-proxy-one-api.png)

 In this situatation the A-record of your domain will point to the reverse proxy.
 This is the entry-point of your network.
-By implementing a reverse proxy you can regulate what traffic goes where.

-By doing so, what traffic goes where, and is allowed at all, can now be regulated by the reverse proxy.
+By implementing a reverse proxy, what traffic goes where or is allowed at all, can now be regulated by the reverse proxy.

 ## Using a reverse proxy as load balancer
 Reverse Proxies are particulary usefull when you are scaling your application horizontally.
 In that case, you'll have multiple webservers with different IP addresses.
 Scaling will not be effective if the A-record always points to a single server.